 If you see spider activity on your property, there’s a pretty good chance it’s a wolf spider.
 Since wolf spiders chase their prey using their speed, rather than spinning webs, they are often seen in houses at ground level, scurrying under furniture or kitchen appliances.
 You’re much more likely to encounter them over other spiders as they hunt for pest prey at night.

 While wolf spiders may be frightening to encounter in your home, they really pose no threat to humans.
 Their bite is not venomous or dangerous to humans, and they rarely bite unless they’re provoked.
 However, their presence in your home can indicate a severe pest issue.
 A wolf spider’s preferred habitat is outdoors in a woodsy area with plenty of shade from the sun, and fertile hunting grounds.
 If they wander into your home, it’s only because they think your home provides a sustainable source of their pest prey.

 If you want to avoid getting surprised by a frighteningly fast, hairy brown spider in your house, you’ll want to make your home as pest-free as possible.
 Here are some of the best general pest management tips.
 These will make it harder for wolf spiders to invade your home and make them much less interested in doing so:

-Lawn maintenance: if your lawn is messy or allowing moisture to buildup unevenly, it will be the first thing that attracts pests onto your property.
+- Lawn maintenance: if your lawn is messy or allows moisture to buildup unevenly, it will be the first thing that attracts pests onto your property.

 While all of these methods can reduce your chances of a pest or wolf spider infestation, nothing provides guaranteed prevention results like the pros.
 The best way to keep wolf spiders and their pest prey out is with professional help.
 Give us a call at Falkin Pest Control today.